google/cql/README.md

 - Only the FHIR version 4.0.1 data model is supported
 - Only the Patient Context is supported
 - Not all system operators are supported
-- No support for Quantities with UCUM units
 - No support for Interval/List Promotion and Demotion
 - No support for related context retrieves
 - No support for uncertainties
 - No support for importing or exporting ELM
+- No support for Quantity unit conversion

 ## Getting Started